openobserve/website4/content/blog/posts/handling-errors-with-opentelemetry-python.md

 ## Introduction

 Error handling is a fundamental aspect of robust software development.
-However, the concept of errors and exceptions varies significantly across programming languages.
+However, the concept of **errors and exceptions** varies significantly across programming languages.
 For instance, languages like **Java** and **Python** provide built-in support for exceptions, while **Go** discourages their use, treating errors as ordinary issues.
 This disparity poses challenges when developing microservices in multiple languages.
 Each language's unique error handling mechanisms complicate unified telemetry and error reporting.

 **OpenTelemetry (OTel)** stands out as a powerful open-source tool that brings all these observability signals together in a standardized, vendor-neutral way.
 Managed by the **Cloud Native Computing Foundation (CNCF)**, OpenTelemetry provides an observability framework that supports seamless tracking, monitoring, and troubleshooting of distributed applications across various languages and platforms.

-In this blog, we’ll take a deep dive into the **OpenTelemetry Python SDK** and focus on its **Global Error Handler**, which provides a structured way to manage and log exceptions in Python applications.
+In this blog, we’ll take a deep dive into the **OpenTelemetry Python** and focus on its **Global Error Handler**, which provides a structured way to manage and log exceptions in Python applications.

 ## OpenTelemetry and Python SDK Overview